INSTANT VIEW-Bank of England raises rates to 1% despite recession risk | Business

 VIVEK PAUL, UK CHIEF INVESTMENT STRATEGIST, BLACKROCK INVESTMENT INSTITUTE "Given the weakness of the economic outlook, we expect the Bank will ultimately choose to live with some inflation.
 We estimate the UK's neutral rate of interest to be lower than other key regions, such as the U.S., which would mean it would have less headroom for hikes than is typically assumed."

-"As such, we see market expectations for the further UK tightening as overdone, and expect UK yields will rise more slowly than U.S. equivalents."
-KAREN WARD.
-CHIEF MARKET STRATEGIST EMEA AT JPMORGAN
+"As such, we see market expectations for further UK tightening as overdone, and expect UK yields will rise more slowly than U.S. equivalents."
+KAREN WARD, CHIEF MARKET STRATEGIST EMEA AT JPMORGAN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)